1337raspberry/fretwork/README.md

 ## 3. Analyzing a cache

-Loads the most recent cache for `config.HEADER`, computes difficulty metrics for every song in it, and writes a CSV.
+`analyze.py` loads the most recent cache for your config's `HEADER`, computes difficulty metrics for every song in it, and writes a CSV.
 This is the main output for browsing the library.

 **What you get:**